Sunday, December 22, 2024

 In 2016, the reform of the judicial system started in Ukraine.
 Then the Verkhovna Rada amended the Constitution regarding justice and adopted the law “On the Judicial System and Status of Judges,” which provided for the transfer of the powers of the three highest specialized courts to the new Supreme Court, created to replace the Supreme Court of Ukraine.
 Accordingly, VHSU, VASU, VSSU and VSU were subject to liquidation.
 The process of liquidation of the highest specialized courts began at the end of 2017, and the Supreme Court of Ukraine a little later - in mid-2018.

 At the same time, the State Judicial Administration of Ukraine created liquidation commissions, to which all powers to manage the courts were transferred.
 It is these commissions that are responsible for the liquidation procedure.
-They prepare the legal entities of the courts for termination, in particular, they collect debts from debtors, deal with creditors, settle accounts with employees, take inventory of property and transfer it to the legal successor - the Supreme Court.
+They prepare the legal entities of the courts for termination, in particular, they collect debts from debtors, deal with creditors, settle accounts with employees, inventory property and transfer it to the successor - the Supreme Court.

 “At that time, given that there were many issues that had to be resolved during the liquidation procedure, from the very beginning, there were several liquidation commissions […],” recalls Alexander Shevchenko, “Then we transferred the property, transferred the premises, transferred funds and means, all that the Supreme Administrative Court had, to the Supreme Court […].
 And when the leadership of the State Judicial Administration and the Supreme Court saw that the lion’s share of all the work had been completed, they decided to appoint a single chairman of the liquidation commission of the three highest specialized courts and the Supreme Court of Ukraine.
 The chairman of all liquidated courts was Lyubov Vladimirovna Solovyeva […].
 I then went from being the chairman of the liquidation commission of the Supreme Administrative Court of Ukraine to becoming a member of it.”